Eicosapentaenoic acid: Clinical significance

 Ordinary consumers commonly obtain EPA and DHA from foods such as fatty fish, (Note: Cooked salmon contain 500–1,500 mg DHA and 300–1,000 mg EPA per 100 grams of fish .) fish oil dietary supplements, (Note: Omega−3 dietary oil supplements have no standard doses and generally salmon oil has more DHA than EPA while other white fishes have more EPA than DHA.
 One producer, Trident Food's Pure Alaska, for example reports per serving DHA 220 mg and EPA 180 mg for their salmon oil (total omega−3 = 600 mg), but DHA 144 mg and EPA 356 mg for pollock fish oil (total omega−3 = 530 mg).
 Equivalent products from another producer, Fish Oils, Puritan's Pride, reports DHA 180 mg and EPA 150 mg for their salmon oil product (total omega−3 = 420 mg), but DHA 204 mg and EPA 318 mg for fish oil derived from anchovy, sardine, and mackerel (total omega−3 = 600 mg).
 For information and comparison purposes only, no endorsements are implied.) and less commonly from algae oil supplements (Note: Many plant sources of omega−3s are rich in ALA but completely lack EPA and DHA.
 The exception is algae derived oils.
 Because there are more commercially-grown algae sources of DHA than EPA, algae omega−3 supplements typically contain more DHA than EPA.
 For example, Nordic Naturals reports per serving DHA 390 mg and EPA 195 mg (total omega−3 = 715 mg), Calgee reports DHA 300 mg and EPA 150 mg (total omega−3 = 550 mg) and so on, but iwi reports EPA 250 mg (total omega−3 = 254 mg).
 For information and comparison purposes only, no endorsements are implied.) in which the omega−3 doses are lower than those in clinical experiments.
-A Cooper Center Longitudinal Study that followed 9253 healthy men and women over 10 years revealed that those who took fish oil supplements did not see raised LDL-C levels.
-In fact, there was a very slight decrease of LDL-C which was statistically significant but too small to be of any clinical significance.
-These individuals took fish oil supplements of their own choosing, and it should be recognized that the amounts and ratios of EPA and DHA vary according to the source of fish oil.